Posted in How To on April 18th, 2013

 Okay, we all know that it should be at a prominent position on the web page.
 No points for calling out page header, left sidebar, or center of the page.

-And of course, you know whitespaces are the best to place attention-grabbing CTAs.
-Although in an attempt to place your CTA on whitespace, make sure you do not end up placing them so far from the main text or surrounding elements on the page that it starts to look disconnected.
+And of course, you know whitespaces are the best to place attention-grabbing call-to-actions.
+Although in an attempt to place your button on whitespace, make sure you do not end up placing them so far from the main text or surrounding elements on the page that it starts to look disconnected.
 This can again reduce your conversion rate.

 See how Paypal uses whitespace on their website: